Virendrabaskar/Catalyst-TraitFor-Controller-CAPTCHA/README.md

 # COPYRIGHT AND LICENSE

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free module.You can do anything to this module under the same terms as the Perl 5 programming language system itself.